swapnilgithubexe/React.JS-CN/README.md

 ## Introduction

 This repository serves as a structured learning resource for mastering React.
 It covers foundational concepts like JSX, components, and props, progressing to advanced topics such as state management, hooks, and event handling.
-The project follows a non-CRA approach where React is directly included in HTML files.
+The project initially follows a non-CRA approach where React is directly included in HTML files.

 Topics Covered